Multi-Material and Multi-Color Printing

 Tool-change retraction

-Reduces ooze during the swap; too much can cause a dry start/under-extrusion right after the change.
+Retraction cuts ooze during parking; too much retraction can cause a dry start right after the swap.

 Temperature strategy